nishanth202/Stats101C_AintNoBiasHighEnough/README.md

 Attempts made:
 1. Logistic regression with arbitrarily chosen predictors
+2. Logistic regression with predictors chosen by Regsubsetts (using a select supplied group of 16 predictors obtained from research)
-2. KNN with K=5 on columns 11:30
+3. KNN with K=5 on columns 11:30
+4. Ridge
+5. Lasso

-Date of most recent submission: 11/24/19
+Date of most recent submission: 11/25/19

+Kaggle Score : Hit 0.68 with the Ridge Model

 ## Karan